concur1/pl_compare/README.md

   - Schema differences
   - Row differences
   - Value differences
-- Compatible with Pandas dataframes and other tabular data formats through Apache arrow
+- Easily works for Pandas dataframes and other tabular data formats with conversion using Apache arrow
 - View differences as a text report
 - Get differences as a Polars LazyFram or DataFrame.
 - Use LazyFrames for larger than memory comparisons